Promoted from the diaries by streiff. Promotion does not imply endorsement.

 It’s the one thing that makes it so hard to go all in for him.
 Conservative principles (whether he truly believes them or not) are actually more present in this administration than Bush’s Presidency and that’s worthy of praise.

-Yet, every few months we get some comments that just make you double face palm.
+Yet, every few months we get some comments that just make you cringe.

 Take some of his recent musings following the Singapore Summit…

 What the heck is he even trying to say?

 Only 1 in 10,000 people could inherit a family dictatorship whereby they can simply murder dissidents and tortue people into being subservient?
 Answering a question on Kim Jung Un running a gulag state by praising the guy as tough and intelligent is just stupid.

 Look, I get what he’s trying to do.
 I couldn’t care less about those protesting this from the angle of North Korea being elevated because I don’t think it matters.
 The sanctions aren’t going away and South Korea had already “normalized” Kim Jung Un if that’s your concern.
 This summit didn’t change that.